NyX-cod3r/ProjectNEX/ProjectNEX_techub_infrastructure.md

 - Containerize the Apache sites with Docker
 - Add `fail2ban` to auto-ban repeated failed SSH attempts
 - Turn the health check log into a live terminal dashboard
-- try to understand the disk phrases more if it can be usefull to keep track of it and use it as security measure without the users(devs or attackers) knowing.
+- Try to understand disk security/phases more, as it could be useful to keep track of it and use it as a security measure without users (devs or attackers) knowing.